Azero77/PrivateClinicalSystem/src/ClinicApp.Presentation/Policies.md

     Only doctor of the session.

 - CanViewSessionStateHistory
-    Admins, secretary, and doctor of the session.
+    Admins, secretary, and doctor,patient of the session.

 - CanEditSession
     Probably only admins, doctors, secretary.